-We get very excited on the rare occasions we see a Lotus Elan posted for sale such as this 1969 S4 example listed yesterday here on Craigslist in Bristol, Connecticut where the current caretaker now has it listed for $28,000.
+We get very excited on the rare occasions we see a Lotus Elan posted for sale such as this 1969 S4 example listed recently on Craigslist in Bristol, Connecticut where the current caretaker now has it listed for $28,000.
 A review of the Hagerty Insurance Online Valuation Tool reveals this private seller has his Elan priced between the #2 “Excellent” appraisal of $34,500 and the #3 “Good” estimate of $26,700.
-If you are serious about buying this S4 Elan, you can start the conversation by emailing the seller here.

 A handling benchmark to this day and to this day and Mazda’s styling inspiration for the original Miata, Colin Chapin introduced stylish and capable Elan in 1963 and from there it became an instant hit, especially once actress Diana Rigg started driving one as Mrs. Emma Peel in the TV series The Avengers.
 The Elan has the distinction of being the first Lotus road car designed with a mild steel backbone chassis and a non-structural fiberglass body.
 At only 1,500 pounds, the Elan symbolized Colin Chapman’s design philosophy of “simplify, then add lightness.”
-Compared to other entry level British sports cars of the period, the Elan was technologically advanced with a double overhead cam 1.6 liter inline four cylinder engine, four-wheel disc brakes, rack and pinion steering, and four-wheel independent suspension.
+Compared to other entry-level British sports cars of the period, the Elan was technologically advanced with a double overhead cam 1.6-liter inline four-cylinder engine, four-wheel disc brakes, rack and pinion steering, and four-wheel independent suspension.
 Unfortunately, shoddy build quality and non-existent rustproofing of the backbone frame make these cars very rare sites today.
-The easiest way to confirm the example presented here is an S4 are the chrome fixed frames for the side windows.
-Other more subtle changes included Federally mandated safety items such as flush dashboard rocker switches, side marker lights, dual circuit brake system, seat head rests, and emission controls.
-Other convenience items added included a new tail lamp cluster with back-up lights shared with the Jaguar E-Type and two speed windshield wipers with an electric washer, and most importantly conversion of the Lucas electrical system to a more convention negative ground layout.
+The easiest way to confirm the example presented here is an S4 is the chrome fixed frames for the side windows.
+Other more subtle changes included Federally mandated safety items such as flush dashboard rocker switches, side marker lights, dual circuit brake system, seat headrests, and emission controls.
+Other convenience items added included a new tail lamp cluster with back-up lights shared with the Jaguar E-Type and two-speed windshield wipers with an electric washer, and most importantly conversion of the Lucas electrical system to a more convention negative ground layout.

 If you’re not familiar with the Lotus Elan, this video we came across on YouTube for another ’69 model will get you up to speed on why these cars are so special: